tsumers/how-to-talk/README.md

 The easiest way to look at the behavioral experiment is to visit the hosted version: http://pragmatic-bandits.herokuapp.com/.

+The app is hosted on free dynos, so it will take 5-10 seconds to load the first time.

-The full JavaScript code is provided for inspection.
+The full JavaScript code is provided in the repo.

 #### R analysis